 The Australian Broadcasting Corporation (ABC) recently reported on a GP, Dr Jennie Wright, who prescribed running as a treatment for one of their patients.

 The patient, Steve Connelly, had been suffering from symptoms of depression after undergoing an operation to receive a pacemaker.
 Three years and over 300 kilometres later, Steve is now an accomplished half-marathoner, and his physical and mental health have never been better.

 Steve's dramatic transformation is a testimony to the numerous and often invaluable benefits that running can provide.
-With running season upon us, it is worthwhile to take a look at these benefits, so that people may be persuaded to lace up their own joggers and hit the pavement.
+With running season upon us, it is worthwhile to take a look at these benefits - they may just persuade you to lace up your own joggers and hit the pavement!

 Table of Contents